Obstetrical Malpractice Lawyer

 Miscarriage Malpractice

 The loss of a child through a misdiagnosed miscarriage can bring a great deal of pain and anguish to a mother, not to mention the physical risks as well.
 It’s difficult to adequately compensate grieving parents for the loss of a child.
-However, from a legal standpoint, a mother that has suffered due to a misdiagnosed miscarriage may have retribution by holding the parties accountable for their loss through a miscarriage malpractice suit.
+However, from a legal standpoint, a mother that has suffered due to a misdiagnosed miscarriage may have retribution by holding the parties accountable for their loss.

 Liable Parties in Misdiagnosed Miscarriage Claims